Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: Differentially Private Federated Learning

 Therefore, $\mathcal{M}_t$ satisfies $\epsilon_t$-DP, where $\epsilon_t= \epsilon_{t-1}+ \epsilon^k$.
 Because the modified data sample always lies in $D_k$ over $t$ rounds and $\epsilon_0=0$, we can have $\epsilon_t = t\epsilon^k$, which means that the privacy guarantee of global mechanism $\Mcal_t$ is only determined by the local mechanism of $k$-th user over $t$ rounds.

 Moreover, RDP accountant~\cite{wang2019subsampled} is known to reduce the privacy cost from $\mathcal{O}(t)$ to $\mathcal{O}(\sqrt{t})$.
-We can use the more advanced composition, i.e., RDP accountant, instead of the sequential composition, to accumulate the privacy cost for local mechanism $\Mcal^k$ over $t$ FL rounds.
+We can use this advanced composition, instead of the sequential composition, to accumulate the privacy cost for local mechanism $\Mcal^k$ over $t$ FL rounds.
 In addition, we consider user selection.
 As described in Algorithm~\ref{algo:Fedavg_sample_privacy}, if the user $i$ is not selected at round $t$, then its local privacy cost is kept unchanged at this round.

 Take the worst case of where $x'$ could lie in, at round $t$, $\mathcal{M}$ satisfies $\epsilon_t$-DP, where $\epsilon_t= \max_{i \in [N]} \epsilon_t^i$, local mechanism $\mathcal{M}^i$ satisfies $ \epsilon_t^i$-DP, and the local privacy cost $ \epsilon_t^i$ is accumulated via local RDP accountant in $i$-th user over $t$ rounds.